agcdtmr/100DaysOfCloudDevOps/days.md

 Day 02: Docker Basics
 	•	Theory: Introduction to Docker, containers vs VMs, Docker Hub.
-	•	Hands-On: Install Docker and build a simple container-based local environment.
+	•	Hands-On: Install Docker and Configure Vagrant to use Docker as the provider for a container-based local environment
 	•	Coding: Write a Dockerfile for a custom container.

 Day 03: Linux Basics